 Lavender Essential Oil Improves Healing of the Skin After Injury

-Since lavender oil has antimicrobial properties (meaning that it fights off germs), it’s been used throughout history as a way to prevent infection, bad bacteria, and fungal growths.
+Since lavender oil has antimicrobial properties (meaning that it fights off germs), it’s been used throughout history as a way to prevent mild infection, bad bacteria, and fungal growths.
 These properties were so well known in centuries past that folklore even indicates that lavender was used during the plague in the 1600s, claiming that people would tie sprigs of the plant to their wrists.
 (Note: Lavender will probably not protect you from the Black Death.
 Still interesting though.)

 In modern times, we now know that these antimicrobial properties can serve us as a way to soothe and speed healing of minor cuts and burns.
 This is especially true if applied quickly after the minor injury has taken place.
 In a study that monitored the rate of tissue healing in rats⁸, researchers discovered that both surface tissue and collagen generation was greatly improved through the application of lavender oil.